 It has a 6-pin power connector.
 You’ll get two DVI ports, one HDMI, and one DisplayPort.
 However, it does fall behind aesthetics if compared to other variants mentioned in this article, but the price tag covers that.
 Coming at the power phases, compared to the reference model’s 3+1 power phase design, it has 4+1 phases.

-It is easily appreciable from the intricate set up of heat pipes and fans that GIGABYTE has put a lot of effort to coax out this card’s cooling prowess to the fullest.
+It is easily appreciable from the intricate setup of heat pipes and fans that GIGABYTE has put a lot of effort to coax out this card’s cooling prowess to the fullest.
 Its two 90 mm fans with their enticing appellation do all the justice to their name.
 They are committed to creating 23% more airflow with their bi-directional spinning and unique fan blades.
-The heatsinks elongate throughout the length of PCB with pure copper composite heat pipes, which are in direct contact with the GPU itself, designed to channel heat away from the GPU to heat sink.
+The heatsinks elongate throughout the length of PCB with pure copper composite heat-pipes, which are in direct contact with the GPU itself, designed to channel heat away from the GPU to heat sink.
 Impressively, it managed to rein temperatures at 61-65-degrees C.

-Last but not least, Zotac’s GTX 1060 AMP Edition exhibits base clock speeds of 1556MHz and boost clock of 1771MHz along with the inveterate 6GB GDDR5 memory and its 192-bit memory bus.
-Its frames rates were pretty easy to digest at ultra-high settings in almost all major AAA titles (obviously the optimized ones) hence, it will breeze you through similar games like these at 1080p on high-ultra settings.
+Last but not least, Zotac’s GTX 1060 AMP Edition exhibits base clock speeds of 1556MHz and a boost clock of 1771MHz along with the inveterate 6GB GDDR5 memory and its 192-bit memory bus.
+Its frame rates were pretty easy to digest at ultra-high settings in almost all major AAA titles (obviously the optimized ones) hence, it will breeze you through similar games like these at 1080p on high-ultra settings.
 Looking at its outputs, we have one DVI, one HDMI, and three DisplayPorts.
 Power wattage is standard 120W with a 6-pin power connector.